brenobaptista/blog/src/posts/fixing-blurry-images-next.md

 ## Tip for Working With SVG

 I noticed a few users on forums complaining about their SVG being blurred.
 To fix this, instead of using `next/image`, render the SVG directly in the browser: [Working With SVGs in React](/posts/working-with-svgs-in-react-using-svgr)

-## Rant

-To be fair, Vercel [mentions this in the documentation](https://nextjs.org/docs/pages/api-reference/components/image#responsive-images), although the explanation is near the end.

-Thinking back now, the solution to the problem may seem pretty obvious.
-It's just that when you create a component and put it as `128x128` you maybe won't realize that it needs to be filled with `256x256` because of these high-density displays.
-How are we supposed to remember to always double the resolution because a pixel is not really just a pixel?

-My laptop doesn't have a high-density screen, so I'm only aware of the problem now because I recently paid premium in an Apple product.
-So I wonder how many people aren't aware that their images may actually be blurry in their blog posts, social media, portfolios etc?